 How to get permission to hunt on private land in the UK

 In the UK there are two types of access within the countryside, with the first being public access and the second being access at the discretion of the landowner.
-Land that has a public access right allows you to walk there no matter how much the farmer doesn’t like it, but access at their discretion can be taken away at anytime.
+Land that has a public access right allows you to walk there no matter how much the farmer doesn’t like it, but access at their discretion can be taken away at any time.

 1) Check Forums

-2)Volunteer at a shoot
+2) Volunteer at a shoot

 Finding out where your local bird hunt is taking place and asking to volunteer will get you access to all the people who already hunt, many of which are landowners.
 If you carry yourself as responsible and friendly then they are much more likely to give you valuable information that gets you closer to gaining permission, it also gives you the chance to ask them if you can tag along when they go hunting.
-The main objective to doing this is to convince people within the hunting circles that giving you permission to hunt on their land will just help them with their rabbit problem, as opposed to being a danger.
+The main objective of doing this is to convince people within the hunting circles that giving you permission to hunt on their land will just help them with their rabbit problem, as opposed to being a danger.

 3) Establish a foothold and use it to gain further permission